 Always keep hold of your brakes.
-Do not fly in turbulent conditions to collapse.
+Do not fly in turbulent conditions No pilot and no glider are immune to collapses however active flying will virtually eliminate any tendency to collapse.
 When the conditions are turbulent, be more active and anticipate the movements of your wing.
 Always be aware of your altitude and do not over-react.
 We strongly advise you to always keep hold of your brakes.
 Do not fly in turbulent conditions.